varunkumardev/amitmerchant1990.github.io/_posts/2020-8-10-how-to-group-where-constraints-in-laravel-eloquent.md

         or genre = 'fiction';
 ```

 Here, if we don't specifically mention how the `and` and `or` conditions should get evaluated, we might get unexpected results.
-So, we must explicitly determine their order and for that, we can use parenthesis in MySQL queries.
+So, we must explicitly determine their order and for that and in MySQL, we can use parenthesis to achieve this.

 If we want to determine if `rating > 4 or genre = 'fiction'` in the previous query should get evaluated first, we can do it using parenthesis like so.